Capital Assistance SchemeOverview

 - The school’s financial position.

-- The school community’s capacity to generate financial resources for capital projects including, for example, through donations, fundraising and payment of fees.
+- The school community’s capacity to obtain financial resources for capital projects including, for example, through donations, fundraising, loans and payment of fees.

 - Whether the school is in a remote area of the State.